AndreaPandolfi/AndreaPandolfi.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal webpage!
-I am Andrea Pandolfi, a third year PhD student in Statistics and Computer Science at [Bocconi University](https://www.unibocconi.it/wps/wcm/connect/bocconi/sitopubblico_it/albero+di+navigazione/home).
+I am Andrea Pandolfi, a fourth year PhD student in Statistics and Computer Science at [Bocconi University](https://www.unibocconi.it/wps/wcm/connect/bocconi/sitopubblico_it/albero+di+navigazione/home).
 Should you need any information, feel free to contact me at: <andrea.pandolfi2@phd.unibocconi.it>